guggume/dotfiles/README.md

 ### Install `XCode`

-Install Xcode from the App store or the Apple developer website.
+Install Xcode from the App store.

 #### For installing Xcode command line tools run the command
 ```shell